MJKWoolnough/ics/README.md

 type ParamID string
 ```

-ID
+ParamID.

 #### func  NewID

 ```go
 func NewID(v ParamID) *ParamID
 ```
-NewID returns a *ParamID for ease of use with optional values
+NewID returns a *ParamID for ease of use with optional values.

 #### type ParamLanguage